 According to the CDC, “As a nation, we spend 86% of our health care dollars on the treatment of chronic diseases.
 These persistent conditions—the nation’s leading causes of death and disability—leave in their wake deaths that could have been prevented, lifelong disability, compromised quality of life, and burgeoning health care costs.”

 Many preventable, chronic diseases are lifestyle-derived and are not what our current medical landscape is well equipped to manage.

-There is no magic pill for a lifestyle-related disease.
+There is no magic pill for lifestyle-related diseases.

-Many health coaches were inspired to become health coaches after feeling like the healthcare system had failed them.
+Many health coaches were inspired to pursue the career after feeling like the healthcare system had failed them.

 Insurance companies want to cut costs

 Studies show that health coaches can help people manage chronic conditions (like diabetes), lose weight, and keep it off, increase movement and activity, and generally improve their physical and mental health.
 Employers and insurance companies appreciate that coaches can help bring down patient coverage costs and reduce claims.

 When people are educated about their health, they are more likely to make healthier choices and to recognize and treat problems before expensive complications occur.
 Changes in the nation’s health coverage standards are adding to this drive, further improving the job outlook for health coaches.